FEELING

 Counseling for Men: More Secrets to Men Getting More Sex

-Counseling for Men: Secrets for Men Getting More SexA regular complaint I hear in counseling for men is that there isn't enough sex.
+secrets-of-how-some-men-get-more-sex.jpgA regular complaint I hear in counseling for men is that there isn't enough sex.
 This often comes from husbands, but not always.
 Another common complaint that comes up in marriage counseling is that the sharing of household chores is very unequal.
 Not surprisingly, this complaint usually comes from wives, but interestingly, from some husbands as well.

 As I mentioned last week in the post Counseling for Men: 3 Tips on How Other Men Get More Sex, research published in the Journal of Family Issues has shown that the more housework you do, the more sex you'll have with your spouse.
 Here are some interesting excerpts from the Wall Street Journal article Housework Pays Off Between the Sheets, which reviewed the findings:

-Comments from Men with Happy Marriages & Sex Lives
+Comments from Men with Happy Marriages & Sex Lives:

 • Another husband, a St. Paul, Minn., accountant who describes himself as happily married for 20 years, says housework reflects a deeper bond.
 Although he does plenty of housework, "to me it's not the dishes, laundry, vacuuming (or Viagra) that matters," he writes.
 Sharing chores reflects a "willingness to hold my wife's needs and wants on a par with my own.
 For us, the key to intimacy is the sharing and minimization of selfishness."
 His wife, a nurse, agrees, saying that "doing the household chores is certainly part of the sharing."